 Many times, individuals with epilepsy are not familiar with the rights assured to them under the Americans with Disabilities Act.
 Sometimes, laws concerning discrimination are confusing.
 In other instances, individuals with epilepsy are misled to believe that they do no have the same rights as everyone else, or are unsure how to or are afraid to demand their rights.

-In addition to advocating for people with epilepsy on an individual level, the Epilepsy Foundation of Kentuckiana in involved in state and federal legislation.
+In addition to advocating for people with epilepsy on an individual level, the Epilepsy Foundation of Kentuckiana is involved in state and federal legislation.
 Regularly sent email action alerts provide up-to-date information on current and pending legislation which may affect people with epilepsy.
 These alerts provide contact information for your legislators and key points to discuss with them.
 Sign up to receive these action alerts by emailing firstname.lastname@example.org.

 The Public Policy Institute (PPI) is another program of the Epilepsy Foundation that serves to advocate for people affected by epilepsy on a nationwide level.
-The institute includes the Kids Speak Up! and Speak Up Speak Out programs.
+The institute includes the Teens Speak Up! and Speak Up Speak Out programs.